PayneLab/cptac/devdocs/00_why_we_did_what_we_done.md

 *   When two dataframes are joined that have a different number of levels in their column indices, levels filled with NaNs are added to the column index of the dataframe with less levels, so they are compatible for joining.
 *   The join functions use full outer joins.
 If this causes any cells to be filled with NaN because there wasn't a value in that column for a particular sample that did exist in the other dataframe, the function warns the user.
 *   When joining an omics or metadata dataframe to the mutations dataframe, the join function automatically handles the work of selecting the specified mutations from the somatic mutation dataframe, and reformatting the table to be joinable with an omics or metadata dataframe.
-*   When there are multiple mutations for a single sample in a particular gene, the join_omics_to_mutations and join_metadata_to_mutations functions have a "mutations_filter" parameter that allows you to filter those multiple mutations down to a single mutation, using either a default priority, or using a priority the user supplies.
+*   When there are multiple mutations for a single sample in a particular gene, the join_omics_to_mutations and join_metadata_to_mutations functions have a `mutations_filter` parameter that allows you to filter those multiple mutations down to a single mutation, using either a default priority, or using a priority the user supplies.

 (Note that some metadata tables, such as treatment and medical_history, have multiple rows for each sample, and as a result cannot be used in join functions.)

 ### Package checks if it's up-to-date

 As noted earlier, cptac automatically checks that it's up-to-date, every time a user imports it.
-This is done in the cptac/__init__.py file.
+This is done in the `cptac/__init__.py` file.
 The package version is checked by using the hardcoded download URL to download the version.txt file on Box and read it into a string, and then comparing that string with the return value of cptac.version().
 If the two values do not match, a warning that the package is out-of-date is printed to stderr.

 ### Exceptions and warnings

 There are various reasons that an exception or warning might need to be raised by cptac.
 For example, a user may pass the wrong type of parameter to a function, or request a dataframe or column that doesn't exist in that particular dataset, or create duplicate levels in a column multiindex when they request to drop a particular level.
 If a problem is severe enough that the entire operation needs to be cancelled, cptac does so by raising an exception.
 If the issue is not fatal, and is merely something the user should be aware of, cptac issues a warning, using the standard Python warnings module.
 This design is clean and simple.
 Additionally, since all warning and exception messages are sent to stderr, not stdout, it is easy for a user to separate the output of a command or script from the warning or error messages--they simply just pipe stderr and stdout to different output files.

 The disadvantage to exceptions and warnings is that their syntax can be confusing or intimidating to users with less coding experience, and that includes many biologists who we hope will use this package.
 To solve this problem, we created custom exception and warning classes for all exceptions and warnings generated by cptac.
-They are defined in cptac/exceptions.py.
-Then, in the package initialization code in cptac/__init__.py, which is run immediately when a user imports the package, we set a custom exception hook (sys.excepthook) and warning displayer (warnings.showwarning).
-When an exception or warning is routed through one of these, they check whether it inherits from CptacException or CptacWarning, the base classes for all the exceptions and warnings defined in cptac/exceptions.py.
+They are defined in `cptac/exceptions.py`.
+Then, in the package initialization code in `cptac/__init__.py`, which is run immediately when a user imports the package, we set a custom exception hook (sys.excepthook) and warning displayer (warnings.showwarning).
+When an exception or warning is routed through one of these, they check whether it inherits from CptacException or CptacWarning, the base classes for all the exceptions and warnings defined in `cptac/exceptions.py`.
 If it is, the exception or warning message is parsed and printed in a simple, non-intimidating format, and the user can go on their merry way.
 If the exception or warning originated from another source, however, it is printed in the default format.
 We've included an example below.

 ![errors_demo](imgs/errors_demo.png)